-Plate IQ was also able to replicate their approval workflow, which had quite a few wrinkles in it based one which member of the AP team tracked which vendors.
+Plate IQ was also able to replicate their approval workflow, which had quite a few wrinkles in it based on which member of the AP team tracked which vendors.

 We use approval rules to implement those policies in Plate IQ.
-Instead of walking paper invoices over to the right person’s pile, now we just load everything in at once and the system routes the invoices to the right approvers.
+Instead of walking paper invoices over to the right person’s pile, we just load everything in and the system routes the invoices to the right approvers.

 Even the upload process became easier.
 Plate IQ features four methods of ingesting invoices: Electronic Data Interchange (EDI), email forwarding, scan & upload, and snapping a photo with the mobile app.
 B&G uses all four methods.